Bart Walker III: Career

 Life and Casualty Insurance Company purchased WFMB from Barry in 1962, and 105.9 MHz became WLAC-FM and increased power to 100,000 watts.
 Program Director Mark Prichard hired Walker to do mornings (6AM-noon) on the powerful station.
 The studios were in the glass-enclosed observation deck of the L&C Tower, 31 stories above Nashville.

 Walker commented, “What a dream job, working sometimes in the clouds and watching the sun rise daily over the Cumberland River."

-Prior to each morning's radio show on the FM, Walker would stop by WLAC-AM and get the news and weather from the teletype.
+Prior to each morning's radio show on the FM, Walker would stop by WLAC-AM to get news and weather from the teletype.
 Nashville broadcast legends Herman Grizzard and Roland Wolfe were wrapping-up their broadcasts on WLAC-AM, and talked with Walker over coffee each morning.
-This was on-the-job training at its finest.
 Later, longtime personality Ernie Keller joined WLAC-FM and he too shared his knowledge.

 In the fall of 1965, Walker realized the importance of a college education.
 He left WLAC-FM to study journalism and English at Middle Tennessee State University (MTSU) in Murfreesboro, Tennessee.
 While a student at MTSU, he worked part-time for 3-months at Murfreesboro's WMTS (FM) and WGNS (AM).
 He was program director at WBJF (AM) in Woodbury, until graduating from MTSU in 1968 (now WBRY).
 Ironically, he would return to Murfreesboro in 1984 to purchase WGNS (AM).

 After receiving his BS degree (1968), Walker returned to Nashville where for the next three-years, he was in public relations with the Tennessee Department of Education as well as a Nashville advertising agency.

 By 1971, Walker was more than ready to return to radio.
 His first boss, and mentor, Bill Barry hired him to operate a new big band format station that he had built.
 WAMB came on the air April 12, 1971 at 1190 kHz with 250 watts daytime only.
 Barry was able to move to 1170 kHz and jump it to 5,000 watts daytime, then 10,000 daytime and eventually to 1160 kHz with a maximum AM power of 50,000 watts daytime and 1,000 watts at night.

 He continued to learn from broadcast legends, because WAMB's "blow torch" signal attracted Snooky Lanson, Bob Sticht, Buzz Benson, Ken Bramming, Bill Britain, Jack Gallo and other major market talent.
 Over the next fourteen years, Walker's on-the-job training was priceless.